-We consider a model where heterogeneous consumers arrive sequentially to a monopolistic market and---before deciding whether to buy a product of unknown quality---observe the reviews (\eg like/dislike) provided by previous buyers.
-Each buyer posts a sincere review that summarizes the experienced quality of the product and an idiosyncratic attitude to it. \citet{ifrach2019} introduced this model in the case where the intrinsic quality of the product is one-dimensional, fixed over time, and can assume just two values; they studied conditions for social learning to be achieved.
-Building on their results, here we first consider a multidimensional unknown quality, which can assume an arbitrary number of values, and we allow for different types of reviews that depend on the experienced outcome of the purchase.
-We provide rates of convergence of the posterior distribution of the quality.
-For continuous quality spaces, we also provide an efficient non-Bayesian estimator of the quality.
+We consider a model where heterogeneous consumers arrive sequentially at a monopolistic market and---before deciding whether to buy a product of unknown quality---observe the reviews (\eg like/dislike) provided by previous buyers.
+Consumers are Bayesian and buy the product if and only if their expected utility of buying is larger than $0$ (the utility of the outside option).
+Each buyer posts a sincere review that summarizes the experienced quality of the product, affected by an idiosyncratic attitude to the product. \citet{ifrach2019} studied this model in the case where the intrinsic quality of the product is one-dimensional, fixed over time, and can assume just two values; they studied conditions for social learning to be achieved.
+We extend their results in two main directions.
+First, we allow the quality to be multidimensional, \ie to have different features that consumers experience and evaluate.
+Second, we consider a model where the quality can occasionally change over time.

-We then analyze a more challenging model where the unknown quality may vary over time.
+We start examining a benchmark model where the quality is actually static and we provide rates of convergence for the posterior distribution of the quality.
+We then move to the more challenging dynamical model where quality may change over time.
 The criterion that we use in this dynamical setting is the utility loss that a non-informed consumer incurs with respect to a fully informed consumer, who at every time knows the true quality of the product.
-We show that, when the quality can assume only two values, the learning cost is a logarithmic factor of the changing rate of the quality.
-The bound for the case of continuous quality is more intricate.
-Here, too, we consider a non-Bayesian estimator.
+We show that the learning cost is a logarithmic factor of the changing rate of the quality.

-Table~\ref{table:summary} below summarizes the proved bounds for all considered settings.
+\cref{table:summary} below summarizes the proved bounds for the different settings.
 In the analysis we also consider the case of imperfect learners, who are not aware of the dynamical nature of the quality, and we quantify the loss they incur.